Closing a project marks the end of the feedback collection phase and finalizes your 360-degree feedback process.

 - Review overall response rates

-- Confirm that key subjects have sufficient feedback
+- Confirm that subjects have sufficient feedback

 - Send any final reminders if needed